 Our client entered a plea of guilty at the earliest opportunity.
 The matter then proceeded to sentencing at the Downing Centre Local Court once our client had completed the Traffic Offender Intervention Program.

 Before this offence, our client had an unblemished driving record, having held his licence for over 28 years without incurring a single speeding ticket or infringement.
-He also had a real need for his licence to meet the demands of his occupation as a sales rep. His job involved covering the whole of NSW and the ACT as the only sales representative for a small business.
+He also had a real need for his licence to meet the demands of his occupation as a sales representative.
+His job involved covering the whole of NSW and the ACT as the only sales rep for a small business.

-Our traffic lawyer appeared at court and various documents were provided during the sentencing proceedings.
+Our solicitor appeared at court and various documents were provided during the sentencing proceedings.
 These included a letter from his employer and bank statements showing the expense he had incurred hiring a private driver.
-The bank statements showed the extent of the extra-curial punishment he had suffered as a result of the offence.
+The bank statements showed the extent of the extra-curial punishment he had suffered because of the offence.

 It was put to the court that if our client was convicted and the automatic disqualification period of 12 months was imposed, he would have to spendclose to $20,000 on the driver if he was to keep his job.